 Chili Bowl Timeline:

-1935 – Chili Bowl built in Silver Lake by restaurant chain owner Art Whizin.
+1935 – Chili Bowl built at 2453 Fletcher Drive in Silver Lake by restaurant chain owner Art Whizin.

 1939 – Chili Bowl moved to Pico Boulevard and South Wellesley Avenue in the Sawtelle district, where it serves a 24 hour customer base of WW2 era aircraft factory workers.

 1946 – Operating as one of a small chain of White Bowl restaurants, the contents are auctioned off in November.

 1950 – Operating as Toy Village For Good Little Boys and Girls, with live performances and visits from Santa Claus.